Graph-Loc: Robust Graph-Based LiDAR Pose Tracking with Compact Structural Map Priors under Low Observability and Occlusion: EXPERIMENTS

-We conduct a controlled study in the CMU-EXPLORATION environment~\cite{cmuexp} to evaluate pose tracking with compact priors under weak observability and occlusion.
+Complementing the real dynamic-object evaluation on DOALS, we further conduct a controlled study in the CMU-EXPLORATION environment~\cite{cmuexp} to analyze compact-prior pose tracking under systematically varied pedestrian-induced occlusion density in a degeneracy-prone structural layout.
 This environment contains long and repeated structures that often yield low-distinctiveness measurements for scan-to-map alignment, and a social-force-based pedestrian simulator enables systematic control of dynamic occlusions.

+\textbf{Simulation configuration.} To reduce overly idealized simulation assumptions, Gaussian noise with a standard deviation of $0.02 \mathrm{m}$ is added to the simulated LiDAR range measurements.
+Dynamic pedestrians are generated by a social-force model with randomized walking speed, body size, and interaction radius, producing goal-directed motion, mutual avoidance, obstacle avoidance, and non-uniform lateral perturbations rather than predefined straight-line trajectories.
 Following the same protocol as the public benchmarks, we build a fixed prior map offline and evaluate localization on three tracking sequences that are disjoint from the mapping run.
-The sequences replay the same route while varying only the number of pedestrians (0, 5, and 20), corresponding to static, mild-occlusion, and heavy-occlusion conditions.
+The three tracking sequences replay the same route under static, mild-occlusion, and heavy-occlusion settings.
+These settings are generated under the same route, map, and structural layout by progressively reducing the pedestrian population from the heavy-occlusion setting to the mild-occlusion and static settings, corresponding to $20$, $5$, and $0$ simulated pedestrians, respectively.

 \textbf{Priors and baselines.} We report results under two compact prior sources: (i) a structural layout prior distilled from the Gazebo model, and (ii) polygon outlines vectorized from occupancy/grid-style maps.
-For the polygon prior, our method keeps the outlines unsplit to preserve compactness.
-In this degeneracy-dominant setting, the original ERPoT polygon pipeline is not directly runnable.
-To include ERPoT as a reference, we additionally apply a length-based splitting rule (beyond its default segmentation) to break long polygons into shorter primitives.
-With this modification, ERPoT becomes trackable only in the no-pedestrian condition, while requiring a substantially larger polygon map (about $6\times$ compared to the unsplit polygon prior); under pedestrian occlusions, it remains unstable and does not provide reliable tracking.
+For the polygon prior, Graph-Loc keeps the outlines unsplit to preserve compactness.
+In this weakly constrained setting, the original ERPoT polygon pipeline is not directly runnable.
+To include ERPoT as a reference, we additionally apply a length-based splitting rule beyond its default segmentation to break long polygons into shorter primitives.
+With this modification, ERPoT becomes trackable only in the static setting, while requiring a substantially larger polygon map (about $6\times$ compared to the unsplit polygon prior); under pedestrian-induced occlusions, it remains unstable and does not provide reliable tracking.